Chapter 4: Construction Details, Section 17: Clearing and Grubbing

 During the work, take the following steps:

-- Ensure the contractor’s equipment has the required safety devices to protect personnel.
-In forest areas, ensure the use of the required spark arresters on equipment.
+- Check that the contractor’s equipment has the required safety devices to protect personnel.
+In forest areas, verify the use of the required spark arresters on equipment.

-- Ensure the contractor’s operation does not create a public hazard.
+- Make sure the contractor’s operation does not create a public hazard.
 If necessary, require traffic control during timber falling.

 - Determine the limits of clearing areas that do not require stump removal and check the height of stumps above natural ground.